oblivia-simplex/cl-unicorn/README.md

 Common Lisp bindings for the Unicorn emulation engine (www.unicorn-engine.org)

-So far, the ARM and x86 architectures are fairly well-supported.
+So far, the ARM, MIPS, and x86 architectures are fairly well-supported.
 Not quite a finished product, though.
 Feel free to take it for a spin, but I wouldn't advise using it, as-is, in production, just yet.

 ## Usage example (take with a grain of salt while under construction):